 Instead, think like a reader – and not just any reader, your reader.
 What types of media outlets do they consume?
 Are there a few podcasts that, though niche, would be the perfect place to reach them?
 Do they read blogs more than they read newspapers?
 Perhaps you know you’ll capture their attention as they review a specific trade journal.

-2. They don’t have a professional website
+2. Lacking a professional website

 • An “about me” page (with image)